Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 The expression must be defined in-place in order to work.
 Because the disassembly happens during compile time, not runtime, the compiler needs to know exactly what it's dealing with.

 Although this approach is incredibly useful, it has certain limitations.
-In order for this to work, the lambda expression must not contain any of the following:
+Specifically, the supplied lambda expression must not contain any of the following:

 - Null-coalescing operator (`obj?.Prop`)
 - Dynamic variables (`dynamic`)